-Responses to the 'If you could change one thing' question elicited responses relating to clarity of information, staff attitudes and interpreting provision.
+The question 'If you could change one thing to meet your needs better - what would it be?' elicited responses relating to clarity of information, staff attitudes and interpreting provision.

 Disabled People

 There were ten sessions held with disabled people, their families and carers, with 177 people in attendance.
 From the equality monitoring data collected from participants, 42% gave a response that would indicate they have the protected characteristic of disability.
 The attendees came from various groups such as Deafblind Scotland, Cornerstone, The Mental Health Network and The Life I Want group.